-Voice and Swallowing specialists at UW Health in Madison, Wisconsin, see patients with concerns related to speaking and voice, as well as swallowing disorders.
+Voice and Swallow specialists at UW Health in Madison, Wisconsin, see patients with concerns related to speaking and voice, as well as swallowing disorders.

 Your Voice and Swallowing Evaluation